0x4447/0x4447_product_answering_machine/README.md

 # Auto deploy

-The stack is set up in a such a way that any time new code is pushed to a selected branch, the CodePipeline picks up the change and updates the Lambda for you.
+The stack is set up in a such a way that any time new code is pushed to a selected branch, the CodePipeline picks up the change and updates the Lambdas for you.
 These are the available branches:

 - **master**: the latest stable code
 - **development**: unstable code that we test in our test environment - we don't recommend that you use this branch